 That's it!
 You've created a WeChat Official Account.
 Once you're logged into the WeChat Official Accounts Platform, you’ll receive the following notification.

-It’s free to set up WeChat Official Account, but official account verification costs money.
+Setting up a WeChat Official Account is free, but official account verification costs money.
 Businesses also need to provide documentation.
 The process is rather cumbersome.
-Thankfully we are here to guide you every step of the way.
+Thankfully, we are here to guide you every step of the way.

 - Company registration number, office address and office phone number